daisy/ebookcraft-2019/slides/manual.md

 SMART is a tool from DAISY. <!-- .element: class="fragment" -->

-It helps organize the accessibility testing checkpoints based on what features your publication has. <!-- .element: class="fragment" -->
+It walks you through checkpoints based on features in your publication. <!-- .element: class="fragment" -->

-It holds your hand and then generates a report. <!-- .element: class="fragment" -->
+It asks you some questions and then generates a report. <!-- .element: class="fragment" -->

 It works in conjunction with Ace. <!-- .element: class="fragment" -->